Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Geodesics

-We want to establish uniqueness of geodesics to an initial condition in a strong enough sense over all points in $\Hp$.
-Such a notion is needed for the discussion in the next section on competition interfaces.
-Such considerations motivate the following definition.
+We establish uniqueness of geodesics from an initial condition to points in $\Hp$ in a strong enough sense.
+Such a notion is needed for the discussion on competition interfaces and motivates the following definition.

 \begin{defn} Given a sample from $\La$ and an initial condition $h_0$, a point $(x,t) \in \Hp$ is a unique geodesic point, UGP for short, if there is a unique geodesic from $h_0$ to $(x,t)$.